-3) Spray a large frying pan with oil then fry the garlic/ginger paste until golden brown.
+- In a large frying pan heat the oil then fry the garlic/ginger paste until golden brown.
 Add the onion until cooked.

-5) Add Garam Masala and Chili powder to taste, cook for a further 10 minutes.
+- Add the Garam Masala and Chili powder, cook for a further 10 minutes.

 What other Asian dishes would you like to see a healthy makeover for?
 Leave a comment below.